sirMerr/butlerbot/README.md

 ## Automatic Processes (not all available) :new_moon_with_face:

 ### butlerbot git Changes and Deploys Notifications
-When re-deployed (butlerbot redeploys when pinged on heroku or when a commit is made to github), butlerbot will notify users (without mentioning them, or just mentioning partners) that it has been redeployed or changed.
+When re-deployed (butlerbot redeploys when pinged on Heroku or when a commit is made to GitHub), butlerbot will notify users (without mentioning them, or just mentioning partners) that it has been redeployed or changed.

 ## License :bookmark_tabs:
 MIT